mt-sre/jira-wrangler/README.md

 ```

 > Note: If you are pushing `jira-wrangler` to a quay repository for the first time
-> image pull may fail until the repository is not made public.
+> image pull may fail until the repository is made public.

 ## License